COVID-19: Rundown Of Total, New Cases Per County In New York

-The state health department reported 4,178 additional COVID-19 cases, bringing the statewide total to 251,690 confirmed cases in New York State.
+The state health department reported 5,902 additional cases of novel coronavirus, bringing the statewide total to 288,045 confirmed cases in New York State.

-- Related story - COVID-19: NY Will Take Regional Approach To Reopening, Says Cuomo, En Route To White House
+A total of 367 new COVID-19 deaths were also confirmed, bringing the state's total number of fatalities from the virus to 16,966.

 Albany